dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/models/review.md

 In working on this project, we established some conventions for naming our models.
 * **Sources** (`src`) refer to the raw table data that have been built in the warehouse through a loading process.
 (We will cover configuring Sources in the Sources module)
 * **Staging** (`stg`) refers to models that are built directly on top of sources.
 These have a one to one relationship with sources tables.
 These are used for very light transformations that shape the data into what you want it to be.
 These models are used to clean and standardize the data before transforming data downstream.
 Note: These are typically materialized as views.
-* **Intermediate** (`int`) refers to any models that exist between final fact and dimenion tables.
-These should be built on intermediuate models rather than directly on sources to leverage the data cleaning that was done in staging.
+* **Intermediate** (`int`) refers to any models that exist between final fact and dimension tables.
+These should be built on intermediate models rather than directly on sources to leverage the data cleaning that was done in staging.
-* **Fact** (`fct`) refers to any data that represents some that occured or is occuring.
+* **Fact** (`fct`) refers to any data that represents some that occurred or is occurring.
 Examples include sessions, transactions, orders, stories, votes.
 These are typically skinny, long tables.
 * **Dimension** (`dim`) refers to data that represents a person, place or thing.
 Examples include customers, products, candidates, buildings, employees.
 * Note: The Fact and Dimension naming is based on previous normalized modeling techniques.